These challenges are covered in depth in the complete

 The Psychological Pressure That Causes Underestimation

-Many developers underestimate not because they lack experience,
+Many developers underestimate projects not because they lack experience,

 As a result, estimates become optimistic instead of realistic.